bogdanputintsev/opengl-forgotten-island-scene/README.md

 # OpenGL - Forgotten island scene

-The project contains an interactive 3D scene, which was created using the OpenGL graphics engine.
-The project is written in C++.
+The project contains an interactive 3D scene, which was created using the *OpenGL* graphics engine.
+The project is written in *C++*.

 The scene contains:
 1. camera animation